As I stumble, I stumbled

 I stumble over

-The solo mixtape series Violent/Break is an interdisciplinary solo performance series about positioning of violence across gender, language, race and cultural processes through movement, music, and media.
+The solo mixtape series Violent/Break is an interdisciplinary solo improvised performance series about positioning of violence across gender, language, race and cultural processes through movement, music, and media.

 This project explores violence as an ontological relational process that contains spiritual, embodied material, and transcendental points of revelation.
 My lived experiences, being educated in the lie of black body as more inherently violent than others, and my experiences of my body as site on which is enacted/and enacts a wide range of strategies on violence.
 Yet, there is a third understanding, that awareness of violence and violence as ideation, is no more a settled matter than anything else in this world.